List of teams that have overcome 3–1 series deficits: Successful comebacks

-MLB teams have overcome 3–1 deficits 14 times (including one 3–0 deficit), six of which occurred in the World Series.
-This does not count the 1903 World Series, during which the Boston Americans (or Puritans, or Pilgrims, depending on the source, and later known as the Red Sox) came back from a 3–1 deficit to defeat the Pittsburgh Pirates, five games to three, as that was a best-of-nine series.
+MLB teams have overcome 3–1 deficits 14 times (including 1 when trailing 3–0), 6 of which occurred in the World Series.
+This does not count the 1903 World Series, during which the Boston Americans (or Puritans, or Pilgrims, depending on the source, and later known as the Red Sox) came back from a 3–1 deficit to defeat the Pittsburgh Pirates, 5 games to 3, as that was a best-of-9 series.
+The most recent instance was accomplished by the Los Angeles Dodgers during the 2020 NLCS.
+The Boston Red Sox have the most 3–1 comebacks, with 3.
+The St. Louis Cardinals have the most blown 3–1 leads, with 4.